mendix/docs/content/en/docs/catalog/manage/user-roles.md

 ### 2.1 External Users

-Mendix Admins can add **External Users** to their company's Catalog.
+Mendix Admins can add external users to their company's Catalog.
 See the [External Users](/developerportal/control-center/catalog-admin/#external-users) section in *Catalog Administration*.

 ## 3 Curator {#curator}

-The Curator curates registered services in the Catalog to ensure that registered services are visible to the relevant users and to enrich the information on registered assets.
+The Curator curates registered services in the Catalog.
+They can ensure that registered services are visible to the relevant users and can enrich the information on registered assets.
 An organization can have several Curators.

 Curators are assigned by a [Mendix Admin](#admin) and can enrich the metadata of registered services and datasets with descriptions, tags, contact information, and discoverability.